MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/quickstart-restricted-user-experience.md

 zone_pivot_groups: windows-versions-11-10
 ---

-# Quickstart: Configure a restricted user experience with Assigned Access
+# Quickstart: configure a restricted user experience with Assigned Access

 This quickstart provides practical examples of how to configure a *restricted user experience* on Windows.
 The examples describe the steps using a mobile device management solution (MDM) like Microsoft Intune, provisioning packages (PPKG), and PowerShell.
 While different solutions are used, the configuration settings and results are the same.